== 1993 - THUG LIFE DEMO ==

 February - March ?

-2Pac will record new songs with Warren G ("How Long Will They Mourn Me", "Lie 2 Kick It") and Johnny J ("Death Around The Corner", "I'm Loosin' It", "Ready 4 Whatever") to make a real West Coast album.
-He also remixed some of these original versions ("Definition of a Thug", "Thug Life", "High Til I Die").
-But "Do U Love The Thug Life ?" probably became "Who Do U Luv ?" and was the beginning of the second Thug Life Original album, that will turn into Mr. Middle Finger.
+After that 2Pac will record new songs with Warren G ("How Long Will They Mourn Me", "Lie 2 Kick It") and Johnny J ("Death Around The Corner", "I'm Loosin' It", "Ready 4 Whatever") to make a real West Coast album.
+He will also remix some of these original versions ("Definition of a Thug", "Thug Life", "High Til I Die").

 DETAILED TRACKLIST